 We derive the rights to most of our mineral properties from unpatented mining claims, leaseholds, joint ventures or purchase option agreements which require the payment of maintenance fees, rents, purchase price installments, exploration expenditures, or other fees.
 If we fail to make these payments when they are due, our rights to the property may lapse.
 There can be no assurance that we will always make payments by the requisite payment dates.
 In addition, some contracts with respect to our mineral properties require development or production schedules.
-There can be no assurance that we will be able to meet any or all of the development or production schedules.
+There can be no assurance that we will of the development or production schedules.
 Our ability to transfer or sell our rights to some of our mineral properties requires government approvals or third party consents, which may not be granted.